 |15 - 20 Years||+9%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Oil and Petrochemical Engineer salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Oil and Petrochemical Engineer in order to make a comparison.

-A Master's degree program or any post-graduate program in Belgium costs anywhere from 30,700 Euro(s) to 92,200 Euro(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Belgium costs anywhere from 30,700 EUR to 92,200 EUR and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.